The Watson Family

-The Watson Family is the title of a recording by American folk music artist Doc Watson and The Watson Family, originally released in 1963.
+The Watson Family is a recording by American folk music artist Doc Watson and The Watson Family, originally released in 1963.

 The Watson Family is taken from field recordings by Ralph Rinzler, Eugene W. Earle, Archie Green, and Peter Siegel, done from 1960 to 1963.
 It was re-released on Smithsonian Folkways on CD in 1990 with additional tracks from the 1970s.

 Reception

 Writing for Allmusic, music critic Brian Whitener wrote the album "This Smithsonian Folkways release captures not only Doc Watson, but almost a dozen family members at the height of their power and has been deservingly hailed as a classic recording...
 A fabulous record that's a must-listen for any serious fan of American music."